 Webpage last updated on

-Members elect SWVG trustees who meet monthly (informally referred to as “the Exec Group”).
+Members elect SWVG trustees who meet monthly (in the past this was sometimes informally referred to as “the Exec Group”).
 Trustees are legally responsible for ensuring our charity works efficiently and effectively.
 Trustees since the AGM on 2 December 2019 are:

 Chris Stephens (Chair)

 Before retiring, Chris worked in the local NHS and the University of Southampton where he was involved in medical education.
 He is a member of the IntoUniversity advisory panel, a governor of AECC University College and travels the world doing consultancy work.
 Since September 2017 he has led the coordinating team of SWVG and in 2018 Chris became Chair of SWVG.
 He says he is inspired by the courage of asylum seekers and learns a huge amount from working with them.

 Claudia Glyn (Co-ordinator)

 A German national, Claudia is one of the SWVG coordinators as well as taking a lead on organising trips and events.
 A former teacher, she says she finds aspects of her role challenging, but very rewarding when you see an asylum seeker you support settle into a new life here.